SET chair tipped to be next finance minister

 Other than these expected changes to Pheu Thai's quota in the cabinet, Anan Phol-amnuay from the Palang Pracharath Party (PPRP) will also be given a deputy minister position in a ministry that has yet to be decided, according to the same source.

-Thai Sang Thai leader Khunying Sudarat Keyuraphan expressed her support for the rumoured changes, saying Mr Srettha, as the prime minister, couldn't possibly have enough time to effectively oversee the nation's financial policies, which form the core element of the government's bid to revitalise the economy.
+Thai Sang Thai leader Khunying Sudarat Keyuraphan expressed her support for the rumoured changes, saying Mr Srettha, as the prime minister, could not possibly have enough time to effectively oversee the nation's financial policies, which form the core element of the government's bid to revitalise the economy.

 As for speculation over the defence minister's position, the veteran politician said regardless of who gets to fill the post, the new defence minister must continue the push to reform the armed forces, even if the entire government chooses not to push for it.